SkyRd1/Satellite_Data_Processing/README.md

 # Satellite_Data_Processing
-1-Put the function file in your working directory.
+1-Put the function file in your working directory.<br />
-2-Import the file.
+2-Import the file.<br />
-3-Use help(function name) to see the full description (prerequisites, inputs, outputs).
+3-Use help(function name) to see the full description (prerequisites, inputs, outputs).<br />